ickert/orkestro-ickert/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to Frontend Engineer Exercise of Orkestro by Felipe Ickert, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Guide

-In the project directory, you can run:
+In order to see the project you should install all the dependencies

+### `npm install`

+Runs the first step of the test, installing all server dependencies.

 ### `npm start`